Companies that use ActiveCampaign

 All advanced marketing automation ActiveCampaign

-ActiveCampaign We detected 7,430 customers using ActiveCampaign, 2,826 companies that churned or ended their trial, and 145 customers with estimated renewals in the next 3 months.
+ActiveCampaign We detected 7,467 customers using ActiveCampaign, 2,957 companies that churned, and 161 customers with upcoming renewal in the next 3 months.
 The most common industry is Financial Services (6%) and the most common company size is 11-50 employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We are unable to detect whether these customers are primarily using it for marketing emails or CRM

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login